Innoactive/Creator/.Documentation/articles/miscellaneous/example-descriptions.md

 **Scene:** `Assets/Examples/Advanced/ChaptersExample`

 This training course is built in multiple chapters.
 The first chapter requires the trainee to put the sphere in the box.
 In the second chapter, the trainee will snap the cube to the box in order to lock it.
 When this is done, the lid will descend and close the box.
+In the final chapter the trainee's success is celebrated with some confetti.

 ### Training Scene Objects